jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 If the article is NOT available, you will see a request button.
 Clicking adds a 1-point reward for the article, claimable by whoever uploads it first.

+Effectively, this is a "bounty" for the article.

 Once an user provides the article, you’ll be notified, and the article will stay in the Nexus Library for everyone else to search and download in the future.

 <img src="./nexus_bot_telegram_request_example.png" alt="Favicon">
 <figcaption>Figure 8.
 Left, button to make an article request.
 Top right, the bot confirms the request has been successful.
 Bottom right, notification confirming someone has uploaded the article I requested.</figcaption>

+You can increase the reward for the "bounty" by making multiple requests for that article.

 ### Nexus Points